You must have an Occupation Certificate before you can use or occupy a new building.

 - The finished work is consistent with the approval and meets the requirements of the development consent and the Building Code of Australia.

-Use the form below to apply for an Occupation Certificate:
+Use the button below to apply to Council (via the NSW Planning Portal) for an Occupation Certificate.

 Once your Occupation Certificate has been issued and lodged with Council, you can get bins for your new home.
 Visit the Wollongong Waste website for details.